GoogleCloudPlatform/community/tutorials/pubsub-spring-dedup-messages/index.md

 ```

 ### Specify a Pub/Sub topic for the source
-To specify a Pub/Sub topic for the source, you assign a topic name to the output binding destination of your source in `application.properties`.
+To specify a Pub/Sub topic for the source, you can assign a topic name to the output binding destination of your source in `application.properties`.
 Here, the topic name is `topicToDataflow`.
 The output binding destination is indicated by `-out-` in the binding name `sendMessagesForDeduplication-out-0` and binding property `destination`.
 Spring takes input to the function `sendMessagesForDeduplication` and sends it to the Pub/Sub topic `topicToDataflow`.
 Spring will create this topic if it does not exist.
 For more information, see [Binding and Binding Names].

 In [application.properties](pubsub-spring/src/main/resources/application.properties):